Bug report #5475

 Question: what about adding a capability to QgsVectorDataProvider to know the PK of a vector layer?
 In case the dataprovider supports it, when saving the edits a warning could be raised to aknowledge the user that a suplicated PK has been detected.
 The user will be free to discard the saveing or force the commit.

-#23 Updated by Marco Hugentobler almost 12 years ago
+#23 Updated by Marco Hugentobler over 12 years ago

 Another possible solution would be to show QgsMergeAttributesDialog after a split operation (the attribute form is less suitable since the split operation may create an arbitrary number of new features).
 That would not change the API.
 It would need some changes in the merge dialog to favor the default value of an attribute and some small changes in the split tool (which both should be possible in pre-release state).